damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 *What are the specific knowledge a maker shall own to reuse - with or without modification - your product?*

 ```
-- The project echopen need the basic knowledge about the medical ultrasound such as ultrasound imaging, a matter of acoustical impedance, etc.
+- For example the project echopen need the basic knowledge about the medical ultrasound technology such as ultrasound imaging,
+a matter of acoustical impedance, etc.
 ```

 ## Contribution Process